chingkangggan/hikvision-google-sheets-attendance/README.md

    - **Execute as**: `User deploying the web app`
    - **Who has access**: `Anyone`
 7. Copy the resulting **Web App URL** and replace `APPS_SCRIPT_URL` in `backend/server.js`.
+8. In Apps Script, go to Triggers (alarm clock icon) and click Add Trigger: select generateAttendance as the function to run, set the event source to Time-driven, choose Month timer, and set it to execute on the 1st day of the month between midnight and 1:00 AM.

 ---